adriandestiny/z3dtickets/README.md

 ---
-title: Discord Python bot
+title: Z3D Discord Bot
-description: A Discord bot written in Python
+description: Discord bot with ticket and reaction role support
 tags:
-  - python
+  - nodejs
-  - discord.py
+  - discord.js
 ---

-# Discord.py Example
+# Z3dTickets

-This example starts a Discord bot using [discord.py](https://discordpy.readthedocs.io/en/stable/).
+This repository contains a Discord bot for the Z3D community using [discord.js](https://discord.js.org/) with ticket and reaction role functionality.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/PxM3nl)

 ## ✨ Features

+- Ticket system with open/close buttons
-- Python
+- Reaction role assignment
-- Discord.py
+- Node.js using discord.js

 ## 💁‍♀️ How to use

-- Install packages using `pip install -r requirements.txt`
+- Install packages using `npm install`
-- Start the bot using `python main.py`
+- Start the bot using `node index.js`

 ## 📝 Notes